Mostafathereal/Hello_Raccoon-YoloV4_Engines/README.md

 https://drive.google.com/drive/folders/1aMiWU2l_wy2ssDV21KPPnjARXZAezMwz?usp=sharing

 ## Training on Google Colab
-- Follow the "YoloV4_Custom_Train" notebook I created above
+- Follow the "YoloV4_Custom_Train" notebook above
 - Data set for this project collected from Roboflow.ai
   - They provide data preprossessing and augmentation services
 - Depending on the format of your dataset you may have to change the `get_item` method in "dataset.py"